jrfep/uDASH-Y10WE-Day-03/README.md

 Use `main` branch for up to date material.

 Other branches:
-- Original material for the year 2022 in branch `WE2022`
+- Original material for the year 2022 in branch `WE2022` prepared by Ziyang Lyu & Steefan Contractor
-- New material for the year 2023 in branch `WE2023` prepared by Lyu and Dan
+- Modified material for the year 2023 in branch `WE2023` prepared by Lyu and Dan
 - Modified material for students for year 2024 in branch `WE2024` with contribution from Anikó B. Tóth [@anikobtoth](https://github.com/anikobtoth) and Lyu

 ## Other repositories